Myalgic Encephalomyelitis / Chronic Fatigue Syndrome Information

 Prevalence of These Pathogens

-Most of the above microbes are extremely common in people: Epstein Barr virus is found in around 90% of adults, 1 HHV-6 is found in nearly 100% of adults (and in 80% of children by 2 years old), HHV-7 is found in 98% of adults, 1 Chlamydia pneumoniae in 74% of adults, 1 coxsackievirus B IgG antibodies in 55% of adults, 1 coxsackievirus B3 in 7% of infants, coxsackievirus B4 in 2% of infants, echovirus 9 in 2% of infants, 1 cytomegalovirus in 58% of adults, 1 parvovirus B19 in 61% of adults, 1 herpes simplex I in 54% of adults, and herpes simplex II in 16% of adults.
+Most of the above microbes are extremely common in people: Epstein Barr virus is found in around 90% of adults, 1 HHV-6 is found in nearly 100% of adults (and in 80% of children by 2 years old), HHV-7 is found in 98% of adults, 1 Chlamydia pneumoniae in 74% of adults, 1 coxsackievirus B IgG antibodies in 55% of adults, 1 coxsackievirus B3 in 7% of infants, coxsackievirus B4 in 2% of infants, echovirus 9 in 2% of infants, 1 cytomegalovirus in 58% of adults, 1 parvovirus B19 in 61% of adults, 1 herpes simplex I in 54% of adults, and herpes simplex II in 16% of adults, 1 varicella zoster virus in 63% to 100% of trigeminal ganglia.
 1 Most of these pathogens, once caught, cannot be eliminated, just controlled by the immune system (a healthy immune system ensures these pathogens are kept in an inactive dormant state).
 However, there is evidence that in ME/CFS, these pathogens are not being properly suppressed by the immune response, and have thus become active.

 Other Precipitating Factors Linked to Chronic Fatigue Syndrome